-Tribute to Irène Savignon, born Valachs
+Tribute to Irène Savignon, née Valachs

 Portrait of Irène Savignon, 2013. © Shoah Memorial/photo Michel Isaac

-Irène Valachs was born on December 5, 1926, in Riga, Latvia.
+Irène Valachs was born on December 5, 1926 in Riga, Latvia.
 She arrived in France in 1930 with her parents Judelis and Leja.

-She will not find her parents deported by convoy 33 from Drancy to Auschwitz-Birkenau on September 16, 1942, without return.
+She will not find her parents deported by convoy 33 from Drancy to Auschwitz-Birkenau on 16 September 1942, without return.

 She passed away on December 19, 2022 at the age of 96.

-Listen to his testimony again
+Listen again to his testimony